 The video is the new black.
 No, that’s not a pejorative—it’s literally true.
 And it excites kids and educators alike for a number of reasons.
 The most important benefit of videos in the digital classroom is that they are an incredible way to learn with more engagement & and digital classrooms video’s also used at different platforms, after selling online courses at different apps.
 Video lessons can bring exciting visuals, sound effects, interviews with experts, and more to supplement lecture-style instructions for students who might find traditional reading material boring or tedious work.

 In today’s digital world, video is king.
 Indeed, if you suddenly woke up in a classroom from yesteryear and found yourself staring at a blackboard full of notes or listening to a teacher droning on about Math 101, you might have a little trouble adjusting to this old school format.
 The video content of today’s classrooms is more engaging and visually captivating than ever before.

 Top Benefits of Videos In Digital Classroom

 A great tool to supplement content that is difficult or boring.
+There are a lot of softwares like an online video editor you can use in making video contents.
 By creating a video with visual interest and engagement, it’s easier for students to stay engaged throughout the lesson.
 You can find a variety of free video tutorials on YouTube or other video sites that teach programming, science, engineering, business, and more.
 Videos can also be helpful for non-classroom subjects such as yoga, arts and crafts, and cooking as well.
-Video content can also supplement ongoing curriculum like computer classes or online learning courses if you’re looking for something more engaging than text lessons covering the same material.
+Video content can also supplement ongoing curriculum like computer classes or mengajar online (online teaching) learning courses if you’re looking for something more engaging than text lessons covering the same material.

 a) Understanding Videos in Digital Classroom